-Notice there is no rule about stockpicking or value investing or 'buy low, sell high' or any of the other mantras that so interest amateur investors.
+Notice there are no rules about stockpicking or value investing or 'buy low, sell high' or any of the other mantras that so interest amateur investors.
 Provided you diversify you do not need to worry about any of this for Simple Investing.
 This ought to be a relief.

 The way you go about following the fundamental rules will depend on your wealth and other personal factors.
 Here are some guidelines.

-The easiest way to invest in equities is through an investment product like a unit trust.
+The easiest way to invest in equities is through an investment product like a fund.
 But once you do this you are paying the costs of the product provider.
 You need to be sure that they are worth paying.

-Some index funds and ETFs have sufficiently low fees that they are a natural step for those dipping their first toe into equities, giving diversification at low cost.
+Some funds have sufficiently low fees that they are a natural step for those dipping their first toe into equities, giving diversification at low cost.